mantidproject/documents/Design/SANS/SANS_V2.md

 #### Profiling speed

-Speed profiling was performed using the a SANS2D H2O data set (4 Runs).
+Speed profiling was performed using a SANS2D H2O data set (4 Runs).
 (The results are not too useful, since we should be looking at 100s of runs to get meaningful results.
 Nevertheless they indicate that we are not confronted with prominent bottlenecks.)
 The percentage of the mean total process time for each reduction step is shown below.

 |Reduction Element                               |Mean(%)   | Std(%) |
 |------------------------------------------------|--------|----------|